 - Sprinkle some dry food around the puzzle feeder, to encourage interest in the device, and to help the cat make a connection between food and the puzzle feeder

 As the cat becomes more proficient at using the puzzle feeder, and if they are showing no signs of stress, anxiety or frustration, increase the amount of the cat’s daily food allowance provided via the puzzle feeder.
-International Cat Care recommends that as much of a cat’s daily food allowance as possible is fed using puzzle feeders, and ideally 100% of a cat’s food would be provided via puzzle feeders, especially for indoor cats that have reduced opportunities to express their natural hunting behaviour.
+International Cat Care recommends that 100% of a cat’s food is provided via puzzle feeders.
 The difficulty of the puzzle feeder should be gradually increased.
 The difficulty can be increased by using devices with fewer and/or smaller holes, opaque devices, and devices which are more challenging to manipulate.
 This will ensure that the puzzle feeder continues to be stimulating – the device should pose a challenge to the cat, without causing frustration.

 You can make puzzle feeders really hard by placing a smaller puzzle feeder inside a larger one.
 Try also placing extra items inside the puzzle feeder which the cat must move out of the way in order to access the food, or which make the puzzle feeder harder to move around, so that the cat has to work harder to release the food.